savonet/liquidsoap/doc/content/quick_start.md

 much time on invalid files for preparing a valid one on time.
 Moreover, a playlist could contain remote files, which may not be accessible quickly at all times.
-A queue of user requests is an other example of fallible source.
+A queue of user requests is another example of fallible source.
 Also, if `file.ogg` is a valid local file, then `single("file.ogg")` is an infallible source.